-- Children are at greater risk if they are bitten by a venomous snake because of their smaller body size and lower weight
+- Children are at greater risk if they are bitten by a venomous snake because of their smaller body size and lower weight.

-- A snake that is dead can still bite within an hour of its death, due to a reflex action
+- A snake that is dead can still bite within an hour of its death, due to a reflex action.

-- Not all snakes found in or near the water are venomous (remember if you aren’t absolutely certain the snake is not venomous, then treat the bite as if it is)
+- Not all snakes found in or near the water are venomous (remember if you aren’t absolutely certain the snake is not venomous, then treat the bite as if it is).

 Venomous snakes can be deadly.
-If you or someone you are with is bitten by a venomous snake or if you are not certain if the snake is venomous, then follow the instructions given above to ensure the best possible chance of survival while minimizing damage.
+If you or someone you are with is bitten by a venomous snake or if you are not certain if the snake is venomous or not then follow the instructions given above to ensure the best possible chance of survival while minimizing damage.

 Ultimately, you have to be on the lookout.
 Respect the snakes you see, give them their space, and enjoy your time in the wild.